joerob-msft/app-service-msi-tokenvault-dotnet/README.md

 The project has the following relevant Nuget packages:
 1. Microsoft.Azure.Services.AppAuthentication - makes it easy to fetch access tokens for Service-to-Azure-Service authentication scenarios.
+1. Dropbox.Api - makes it easy make calls to Dropbox API.

 The relevant code is in WebAppTokenVault/WebAppTokenVault/Controllers/HomeController.cs file.
 The **AzureServiceTokenProvider** class (which is part of Microsoft.Azure.Services.AppAuthentication) tries the following methods to get an access token:-
 1. Managed Service Identity (MSI) - for scenarios where the code is deployed to Azure, and the Azure resource supports MSI.